Class 9 Computer Science Solved Past Paper 2018

 iv.
 People should not make illegal copies of copyright software and sell it for financial benefit.

 v.
-Computer users who have special computer knowledge and ability should not create malicious software (such as computer virus) and spread it to other computers.
+Computer users who have special computer knowledge and ability should not create malicious software (such as computer viruses) and spread it to other computers.

 vi.
 People should not commit any type of crime with the help of computer technology.